ConnieJacques/ConnieJacques_T2A2/readme.md

 # Connie Jacques - API Webserver Project

 ## R1) Identification of the problem you are trying to solve by building this particular app

+This API Webserver Project will build an application to list published Stephen King books and the movie adaptations made from them.
+It will detail the books, including when they were first published, whether the author published them under his own name or under a pen name, the publisher, ISBN, and other interesting information.
+Many movies have been produced from the stories told in these books.
+This application will give users quick assess to information about which books have been made into movies, when, who directed them and how successful and popular they were.
+The users of this application will also have the ability to keep a record of the movies and books they themselves have pursued and leave a rating.
+Ratings are useful way for other fans of this author to prioritise the books and movies they wish to spend their time consuming next, as there is a large number of both available.
+As such, the problem this application attempts to solve is the need for a convenient way for fans to find out what is available and what other fans have enjoyed the most, to help them choose what to view or read next.

 ## R2) Why is it a problem that needs solving?

+Our modern society is a busy one.
+Many people are working to excess, burnt out, stressed out and in need of a way to relax at the end of the day.
+For many, reading books and watching movies is a great way to do this; however, the volume of reading and viewing material available can be overwhelming and make choosing something to spend time on difficult.
+Knowing that you are a fan of an author, director or genre already can help to narrow down the choices but sometimes there are still a lot of options available and being able to choose something we are confident we will enjoy can be challenging.

+This API will aid fans of Stephen King’s work, or the horror genre more broadly, to choose a way to spend their time.
+This author has published 65 novels, and approximately 86 movie adaptations have been made from them.
+A public API containing information about all of these options does not currently exist; however, it should because this would be a convenient way to access details about these books and movies, and their popularity amongst enthusiasts, would benefit fans.
+Plus, the additional benefit for an individual to keep track of what they have and have not read and watched previously is undeniably handy.

 ## R3) Why have you chosen this database system.
 What are the drawbacks compared to others?